Skip to main content

 Always Available

-Agent has immediate access to all knowledge without search delay
+Access all knowledge immediately without search delay

 Better for Small Sets